dmg-hamann/hotchocolate/website/src/docs/hotchocolate/fetching-data/resolvers.md

 </ExampleTabs>

 Due to how Hot Chocolate's execution engine works, we can not only access the _parent_ directly above us, but also _parents_ further up in the tree.

-# Context Data

-TODO: Cover Scoped and Local here and Global in another "Server" document